apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.1797 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.1797 & 0.1798
+=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 - Dansk language added
-- Small bugfixes
+- Small bugfixes in contactform
+- Security update on web/classes/autocomplete.php

-DATABASE ADD in 0.1795 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+DATABASE ADD in 0.1798 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 See documentation/database_update.sql:
+In table properties two fields for social media added

+DATABASE ADD in 0.1795
 In table outlets one field added

 INSTALLATION